Anandshrey/-CyberAttack-Prediction-using-Deep-Learning-Models/README.md

 This repository is divided into the following sections:

   - Load Data and perform EDA
-  - Define and Train Model
+  - Define and Train the Model